The Devils Below

 By the amatory life; which by a kind of habit produce ova.

-Rather rare, a smooth-faced animal of a very promising
+A smooth-faced animal of a very promising appearance equal to that

 Spirit of the air, who dies faintly away, there is scarcely a memory.